ugros/digiroda/README.md

 # digiroda

-Don't download this project bacause it is under constructing.
+Don't download this project because it is under constructing.